-TAX LIMITATION AGREEMENTS...
-The Texas Economic Development Act (Chapter 313, Texas Tax Code, as amended), allowed school districts to grant limitations on appraised property values to certain corporations and limited liability companies to encourage economic development within the school district.
-Generally, during the last eight (8) years of the ten-year term of a tax limitation agreement, a school district could only levy and collect M&O taxes on the agreed-to limited appraised property value.
+TAX LIMITATION AGREEMENTS. . .
+The Texas Economic Development Act (former Chapter 313, Texas Tax Code, as amended), previously allowed school districts to grant limitations on appraised property values to certain corporations and limited liability companies to encourage economic development within the school district.
+Generally, for a ten-year period during a tax limitation agreement, a school district could only levy and collect M&O taxes on the agreed-to limited appraised property value.
 For the purposes of calculating its Tier One and Tier Two entitlements, the portion of a school district's property that is not fully taxable is excluded from the school district's taxable property values.
-Therefore, a school district was not subject to a reduction in Tier One or Tier Two State funds as a result of lost M&O tax revenues due to entering into a tax limitation agreement (see "CURRENT PUBLIC SCHOOL FINANCE SYSTEM - State Funding for School District").
+Therefore, a school district would have not been subject to a reduction in Tier One or Tier Two State funds as a result of lost M&O tax revenues due to entering into a tax limitation agreement (see "CURRENT PUBLIC SCHOOL FINANCE SYSTEM - State Funding for School Districts").
 The 87th Texas Legislature did not take action to extend this program, which expired by its terms effective December 31, 2022.

-During the regular session of the 88th Texas Legislature, House Bill 5 ("HB 5") was enacted into law.
-HB 5 is intended as a replacement of former Chapter 313, Texas Tax Code ("Chapter 313"), but it contains significantly different provisions than the prior program under Chapter 313.
-The effective date of HB 5 was January 1, 2024.
+During the Regular Session of the 88th Texas Legislature, House Bill 5 ("HB 5") was enacted into law.
+HB 5 is intended as a replacement of former Chapter 313, Texas Tax Code, but it contains significantly different provisions than the prior program under Chapter 313, Texas Tax Code.
 Under HB 5, a school district may offer a 50% abatement on taxable value for maintenance and operations property taxes for certain eligible projects, except that projects in a federally designated economic opportunity zone receive a 75% abatement.
-HB 5 also provides a 100% abatement of maintenance and operations taxes for eligible project's construction period.
+HB 5 also provides a 100% abatement of maintenance and operations taxes for eligible property during a project's construction period.
 Taxable valuation for purposes of the debt services taxes securing the Bonds cannot be abated under HB 5.
-Eligible projects must relate to manufacturing, provision of utility services, dispatchable electric generation (such as non-renewable energy), development of natural resources, critical infrastructure, or research and development for high-tech equipment or technology, and projects must create and maintain jobs and meet certain minimum investment requirements.
-The District is still in the process of reviewing HB 5 and cannot make any representations as to what impact, if any, HB 5 will have on its finances or operations.
-For a discussion of how the various exemptions described above are applied by the District, see "THE PROPERTY TAX CODE AS APPLIED TO THE DISTRICT" herein.
+Eligible projects are limited and include manufacturing, dispatchable power generation facilities, technology research/development facilities, or critical infrastructure projects.
+Projects must create and maintain jobs, as well as meet certain minimum investment requirements.
+The District does not expect that HB 5 will have any material adverse effect on its ability to repay the Bonds or its finances or operations more generally.

+For a discussion of how the various exemptions described above are applied by the District, see "AD VALOREM PROPERTY TAXATION - District Application of Property Tax Code" herein.

-DISTRICT AND TAXPAYER REMEDIES. . .Under certain circumstances, taxpayers and taxing units, including the District, may appeal the determinations of the Appraisal District by timely initiating a protest with the Appraisal Review Board.
+DISTRICT AND TAXPAYER REMEDIES. . .
+Under certain circumstances, taxpayers and taxing units, including the District, may appeal the determinations of the Appraisal District by timely initiating a protest with the Appraisal Review Board.
 Additionally, taxing units such as the District may bring suit against the Appraisal District to compel compliance with the Property Tax Code.